11 Tips on How to Franchise a Business

 Some of the most successful franchises in the world include Chick-fil-A, McDonald’s, and Ace Hardware.

-Differentiating Franchising and Licensing
+Differentiating Franchising vs. Licensing

 The main difference between franchising and licensing is the way that brand information is legally shared between two parties.
 In a franchise agreement, the franchisee acquires the right to rely on a specific business model to offer the same service to a targeted area.
 In a licensing agreement, an individual or business owner can sell products with a licensed logo or image.
 Franchising is best for service-based businesses, while licensing is preferred by business owners selling a product.